 What Does it Mean When an Activity is “Led by IRC-Certified Volunteers”?

 Irvine Ranch Conservancy is the proud stewardship partner for the Irvine Ranch Natural Landmarks.
 One of the Conservancy’s responsibilities is training and certifying wilderness volunteers for OC Parks, City of Irvine and City of Newport Beach.

-The IRC-Certified Volunteer Program is thorough, for the benefit of the public and the land.
-For the safety of participants, all volunteers are trained in CPR and First Aid.
-Volunteers are specially trained in emergency care techniques for urban wilderness environments, and have passed background safety checks.
+The IRC-Certified Volunteer Program is for those who are 18 years and older and it is thorough.
+This is for the benefit of the public and the land.
+In recognition of the safety of participants, all volunteers are trained in CPR and First Aid.
+Volunteers are specially trained in emergency care techniques for urban wilderness environments and have passed background safety checks.